sgupta70/Portable-Button-Control-Timer/README.md

 # Portable-Button-Control-Timer

 ## Description
 For our project we are creating a kitchen timer.
-You will be able to adjust the time from 0-30 minues.
-When
+You will be able to adjust the time from 0-30 minutes.
+When the potentiometer is moved

 ## Design
 [link to OnShape design](https://cvilleschools.onshape.com/documents/f0e050e31ed30559f61d16f6/w/8df2d4cb2d1d1daf7c273573/e/957ccaf17a0f9f7b748abea0)